dept/tamtam-frontend-shelf/components/toggle/README.md

 </button>
 ```

-On click, this will toggle the classname specified in the `data-toggle-active-class` attribute (defaults to `is--active`)
+On click, this will toggle the classname specified in the `data-toggle-active-class` attribute (defaults to `toggle--is-active`)
 on this particular element.

 ### Toggle links